-SafePlace offers free and confidential services to people who have experienced domestic violence and sexual assault.
-SafePlace advocates support survivors through crisis intervention, advocacy and safety planning.
-Our goal is to empower survivors to make their own decisions about their relationships and lives, while providing them with options and resources.
+SafePlace supports survivors through crisis intervention, advocacy and safety planning.
+Our goal is to empower survivors to make their own decisions, while providing options and resources.
 SafePlace works for the survivor, not any legal or law enforcement entity.

 As a participant in any SafePlace programs: